A CELEBRATION OF HARMONICA MUSIC

 The first question we got from many in the crowd was, "When are you going to do it again?"
 If that's not a proof of concept, then what is?
 As everyone in the music business knows, if you can be successful with a show in Nashville, it will translate to success everywhere.

-Those reactions, along with a glowing review in The Nashville Musician, the magazine of the Musician's Union, convinced us to expand our horizons and do more Harp Heaven shows.
-A second show at 3rd and Lindsley to an equally packed and enthusiastic crowd in October 2014 (which added SPAH Harmonica Player of the Year Buddy Greene to the already stellar cast) just cemented our decision.
+Those reactions, along with a glowing review in The Nashville Musician, the magazine of the Musician's Union, convinced us to do more Harp Heaven shows.
+A second show at 3rd and Lindsley to an equally packed and enthusiastic crowd on October 2, 2014 (which added 2014 SPAH Harmonica Player of the Year Buddy Greene to the already stellar cast and bass legend Dave Pomeroy to the finale) just cemented our decision.

 We are in the process of attracting Harp Heaven sponsors and venue interest.
 We're open to suggestions and offers.
 Please contact John Haring at 615-974-4886 or firstname.lastname@example.org.